henryksarat/no-code-crypto-agent/README.md

 ## Notes

+- By default for EVM, this project supports Sepolia out of the box.
+You can easily extend it to work with Ethereum mainnet and other EVM-compatible blockchains.
-- The agent by default works against devnet, change environment in [config.py](src/dspy_solana_wallet/config.py)
+- The agent by default works against devnet for Solana, change environment in [config.py](src/dspy_solana_wallet/config.py)
-- Make sure your funding wallet has enough SOL, USDC, PYUSD, and USDG tokens on devnet
+- Make sure your funding wallet has enough SOL, USDC, PYUSD, and USDG tokens on devnet if you want to use the Solana agent.
+- Make sure your funding wallet has enough ETH, USDC, PYUSD, and USDG tokens on devnet if you want to use the EVM agent.
 - Keep your private keys secure and never commit them to version control
-- Token transfers for USDG and PYUSD leverage the Token-2022 program, while USDC transfers use the standard SPL Token program and associated libraries
+- Token transfers on Solana for USDG and PYUSD leverage the Token-2022 program, while USDC transfers use the standard SPL Token program and associated libraries
 - In Solana, to recieve either a SPL token or Token-2022 token, you must create an Associated Token Account, this the agent does that.
+- When interacting with the agent make sure to be explicit if you want to operate on Solana and EVM wallets and tokens.